-- Excel (\.xls).
+- Excel.
 Pivot table rows, columns, and cells are exported as Excel rows, columns, and cells, with all formatting attributes intact-for example, cell borders, font styles, and background colors.
 Text output is exported with all font attributes intact.
 Each line in the text output is a row in the Excel file, with the entire contents of the line contained in a single cell.
-Charts, tree diagrams, and model views are included in PNG format. - HTML (\.htm).
+Charts, tree diagrams, and model views are included in PNG format.
+Output can be exported as Excel 97-2004 or Excel 2007 and higher. - HTML.
 Pivot tables are exported as HTML tables.
 Text output is exported as preformatted HTML.
-Charts, tree diagrams, and model views are embedded by reference, and you should export charts in a suitable format for inclusion in HTML documents (for example, PNG and JPEG). - Portable Document Format (\.pdf).
-All output is exported as it appears in Print Preview, with all formatting attributes intact. - PowerPoint file (\.ppt).
+Charts, tree diagrams, and model views are embedded by reference, and you should export charts in a suitable format for inclusion in HTML documents (for example, PNG and JPEG). - Portable Document Format.
+All output is exported as it appears in Print Preview, with all formatting attributes intact. - PowerPoint file.
 Pivot tables are exported as Word tables and are embedded on separate slides in the PowerPoint file, with one slide for each pivot table.
 All formatting attributes of the pivot table are retained-for example, cell borders, font styles, and background colors.
 Charts, tree diagrams, and model views are exported in TIFF format.
 Text output is not included.

-Export to PowerPoint is available only on Windows operating systems. - Text (\.txt).
+Export to PowerPoint is available only on Windows operating systems.

+Text.
 Text output formats include plain text, UTF-8, and UTF-16.
 Pivot tables can be exported in tab-separated or space-separated format.
 All text output is exported in space-separated format.
 For charts, tree diagrams, and model views, a line is inserted in the text file for each graphic, indicating the image filename.

 Print Viewer file on completion.
 Sends the final Viewer output file to the printer on completion of the production job.
+This option is not available when running a production job in the background on a remote server.